GoatRope/kw/README.md

 # kw
-Keyword based Note Database using bash and sqlite3.
+Keyword based Note Database using bash and sqlite3, or python with sqlite module.
-Allows note entries and keyword searches into a sqlite3 database from the command line.
+Allows note entries and keyword searches into a sqlite3 database from the command line. kw  - bash version 4+ kwp - python 3

 **TL;DR**

 put the files
 kw
+kwp
 kwdata.sqlite
-into the bin/ of your user home directory and use 'kw' or 'kw -h'
+into the bin/ of your user home directory and use 'kw -h' or 'kwp -h'

 **The Sell**